 If you choose to install solar generation at your home or office a special connection request form will need to be submitted to Evoenergy by your installer.
-This can be done by completing a special connection request.
 Your installation must comply with Evoenergy’s Service and Installation Rules.

 Frequently Asked Questions

 What happens to the electricity in my house?

 During the day, when the sun is shining, your PV array is producing and supplying electricity into Evoenergy's distribution network.
 Your house is supplied from Evoenergy's distribution network during the day as well as at night when the sun is no longer shining.
 If you have signed up for "green energy" with your chosen retailer, then the percentage of your energy you have nominated to make ‘green’ is being accessed only from the renewable energy in the network (for example solar and wind power).